March 20, 2024

 - The problems with procedural approaches to number stories

-But there’s one key idea I haven’t talked about yet, the critical learning phases and their related understandings as foundational for math success.
+But there’s one foundational idea I haven’t covered yet: the critical learning phases.

 What are critical learning phases?

 Developed by Kathy Richardson, the critical learning phases “are the understandings that must be in place if children are going to be successful in the study of mathematics.”
-They “are not skills that can be directly taught to children”.
+(Richardson, 2012) They aren’t skills that can be taught directly; they develop through experience and meaningful interaction with numbers.

-As students progress through the development of number concepts, there are varying levels of understanding within each one.
-In her book, How Children Learn Number Concepts, Kathy Richardson breaks down the phases for each of the following areas:
+Within each phase, there are varying levels of understanding.
+In her book How Children Learn Number Concepts, Kathy Richardson breaks down the phases for each of these areas: :

 - Understanding counting